-A PV array is comprised of multiple photovoltaic modules, or solar panels, which convert solar radiation into usable direct current.
-A very basic photovoltaic system in the US, intended for residential, commercial, or industrial use, typically has one or more solar panels, a DC to AC power converter, hardware for supporting and mounting the solar panels, and electrical wiring.
-It may also include other task-specific accessories to meet the owner's specific needs, such as a battery system and chargers, or revenue grade metering (generally necessary for participation in solar and other renewable energy tax incentive or sell back programs, or for receiving grid credits.)
+A PV array incorporates multiple solar panels which convert sunlight into usable direct current.
+A basic photovoltaic system in the US, intended for residential, commercial, or industrial use, typically has one or more PV panels, a DC to AC power converter, hardware for supporting and mounting the panels and electrical wiring.
+It may additionally include other task-specific accessories to address the owner's specific needs, such as a battery system and chargers, or revenue-grade metering (necessary for participation in energy tax incentive or sell back programs, or for receiving grid credits.)
 In some countries, grid ties and metering are mandatory.

-The number of solar modules in the array determines the total DC output of a PV system.
+The number of panels in the array determines the total DC output of a PV system.
 The converter governs the amount of AC wattage that is distributed for use.
-Any difference in DC and AC outputs could be stored in a battery or used to run a DC device.
+Any difference in DC output and AC usage could be stored in a battery or used to run a DC device.

-In 212 BC, Archimedes, the Greek physicist, mathematician, engineer, and inventor, may have been the first to use sunlight as a weapon of war.
-According to history, the wooden ships of the Roman fleet, at the time besieging Syracuse harbor, were set aflame using highly polished bronze shields as mirrors to reflect and focus sunlight.
-No hard proof of Archimedes feat has been found supporting the historical record.
-However, the Greek Navy successfully tested the theory in 1973, setting fire to a tar and plywood mockup at a distance of 50 meters.
+- In 212 BC, Archimedes, the Greek physicist, mathematician, engineer, and inventor, may have been the first to exploit sunlight as a weapon of war.
+According to history, by his plan, Greek soldiers angled their highly polished bronze shields, effectively using them as collecting mirrors to concentrate sunlight on each of the wooden Roman ships besieging Syracuse Harbor until all of them were set alight.
+No definitive proof has been found to support historical records.
+However, the Greek Navy successfully tested the theory in 1973, setting fire to a tar and plywood mock-up at a 50-meter distance.

-In 1839, French scientist Edmond Becquerel, then age 19, invented the first true PV system while experimenting in his father's lab.
+- In 1839, French scientist Edmond Becquerel, then age 19, invented the first true PV system while experimenting in his father's laboratory.
 The system was comprised of an electrolytic cell made up of two metal electrodes placed in an electricity-conducting solution that generated electricity when exposed to light.

-In 1954, the first silicon PV cell, precursor to all contemporary PV technology, was invented at Bell Laboratories.
+- In 1954, the first silicon PV cell, a precursor to all contemporary PV technology, was invented at Bell Laboratories.